 - Waldorf Chicken Salad Sandwich.
 If you aren’t following Whole30, try this on top of lightly toasted whole wheat bread.

 - Whole30 Grilled Chicken Salad.
-While I usually make this recipe following my easy method for How to Cook Shredded Chicken or Crock Pot Shredded Chicken, you can swap diced, grilled chicken instead.
+While I usually make this recipe following my easy method for How to Cook Shredded Chicken, Baked Chicken Breast, or Crock Pot Shredded Chicken, you can swap diced, grilled chicken instead.

 - Whole30 Chicken Salad Curry.
 Follow this recipe for my Chickpea Salad Sandwich, but swap diced or shredded chicken for the chickpeas, tahini for the Greek yogurt, and omit the honey.